jig/lisp/README.md

 - REPL history stored in `~/.lisp_history` (instead of kanaka/mal's `~/.mal-history`)
 - `(let* () A B C)` returns `C` as Clojure `let` instead of `A`, and evaluates `A`, `B` and `C`
 - `(do)` returns nil as Clojure instead of panicking
+- `hash-map` creates maps or converts a Go object to a map if the marshaler is defined in Go for that object

 To test the implementation use: